input-output-hk/marlowe/README.md

 - `src/CrowdFunding.hs` —  contains an example contract for crowd-funding limited to 4 participants.
 - `src/Escrow.hs` —  contains an example contract for an escrow payment.

-## Interactive demo
+## Meadow

-A browser-based demo prototype is available that supports graphical editing of smart-contracts (thanks to the Blockly library) and block by block simulation of their execution (translated from the semantics thanks to the Haste compiler).
+Meadow is a browser-based demo prototype that supports graphical editing of smart-contracts (thanks to the Blockly library) and block by block simulation of their execution (translated from the semantics thanks to the Haste compiler).

-The demo is available at: https://input-output-hk.github.io/scdsl/
+Meadow is available at: https://input-output-hk.github.io/scdsl/

-The sources for the demo are available in the blockly folder.
+The sources for Meadow are available in the `meadow` folder.